 Your main customer or client base should have a clearly defined profile in terms of their age, gender, lifestyle and professional development choices.
 Make sure to define your niche within the industry you operate in with as much precision as possible.

-Specialize your company within a certain field and you will not only have an easier time attracting stakeholders but also open the possibility of increasing your prices due to product exclusivity.
+Specialize your company within a certain field.
+So, you will not only have an easier time attracting stakeholders but also open the possibility of increasing your prices due to product exclusivity.

 2. Define your brand goals